drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 unzip Minilab1_xpxx.zip
 cd Minilab1_xpxx
 ```
 You are now ready to start the run!
-Note that the rest of the guide demonstrates the particular case of a solar mass star; expect slight differences in numbers and plots depending on the stellar mass you're working with.
+Note that the rest of the guide demonstrates the particular case of a solar mass star; expect differences in numbers and plots depending on the stellar mass you're working with (at the end of this lab, we will compare the different evolutionary tracks computed as a function of stellar mass).

 **Task 2.3**: Compile and run the provided work directory.